barryclark/jekyll-now/FPV-getting-started-gear.md

 Total $540 before tax.
 The drone should come with a couple batteries and a charger.

 Can be ~$200 cheaper with [$119 FPV GOGGLES: Fat Shark Recon](https://www.amazon.com/Shark-Recon-Goggles-Drone-Racing/dp/B07T27C78F/ref=sr_1_1?tag=juliusakula-20) and [$125 FPV CONTROLLER: Taranis Q X7](https://www.amazon.com/FrSky-Taranis-Channels-Transmitter-Controller/dp/B072559WH9?tag=juliusakula-20) instead.
-Total $345 with the Mobula6 tiny whoop.
+Total would be $345 with the [$99 Mobula6 drone](https://www.amazon.com/Happymodel-Mobula6-Brushless-Crazybee-Controller/dp/B081F7ZG74/ref=sr_1_1?tag=juliusakula-20).

-The three items above are a combination of a First-Person-View quad-copter, a UAV Radio (universal, is not included with the drone), and $200 goggles (goggles not included with the drone) instead of the $650 goggles JohnnyFPV uses, the [Fat Shark Dominators](https://www.amazon.com/dp/B083QC5V7X/ref=as_sl_pc_tf_til?tag=juliusakula-20&linkCode=w00&linkId=62835af7b5e317a600365a7670277597&creativeASIN=B083QC5V7X "Fat Shark Dominator HDO2 FPV Goggles on Amazon").
-That would be the most reasonable getting-started shopping list for FPV.
+The three items above are a combination of a First-Person-View quad-copter, a UAV Radio (universal, is not included with the drone), and $200 goggles (also not included with the drone) instead of the $650 goggles that pro drone-racers use - the Fat Shark Dominators (links below).
+I have found that the above links would be the most reasonable getting-started shopping list for FPV.

 > If you have time to read more info about drones, the rest of this page covers many other options for the drones and different features you can choose when you are building your own drone.

 Drone setups become a lot more expensive when you try to make them capable of going 100MPH+, add GoPro cameras to your drone shopping list or try to make a drone have a range of 4+ miles with a long range VTX (video transmitter).
 But your controller (UAV Radio) and your FPV Goggles will be able to connect to any FPV drone.
-That's why I put a simple, $100 tiny whoop (that is the style of drone) for the beginner/cheap setup.
-Every time you crash your custom built drone, you might end up needing to replace an arm or motor.
-The semi-crash-resistant tiny whoop is a good learner's drone.
+That's why I put the real deal for the goggles and controller but a simple, $100 drone (in the "tiny whoop" category of drones) for the beginner/cheap setup.
+Every time you crash your $400 custom built drone, you risk needing to replace a motor or propellors.
+The inexpensive and semi-crash-resistant tiny whoop is a great learner's drone.

+For the controller I chose the Taranis X9D over the Q X7 because while the Q X7 is $100 cheaper, it doesn't have the feature of simply being able to plug in the controller and charge it.
+The Q X7 you must buy a battery seperately and charge it which seems like a big pain.
+The X9D is a good controller that you could use for the [Drone Racing League Simulator game on Steam](https://store.steampowered.com/app/641780/The_Drone_Racing_League_Simulator/) game or for any drone in real life.

-I chose the Fat Shark Scout rather than the Recon for the goggles because there are some key features on the more expensive model that I think are worth it and would last longer before the need for an upgrade.
-The two most important features to me are the fact that the Scout has two antennas instead of one, and the Scout has a port on it to connect to a ground station or an external monitor.
-At some point I might want to have two pairs of goggles because you can connect two pairs of goggles to the same video feed when flying and have a spectator watch while you fly. if I ever were to buy the [$699 DJI Digital FPV goggles](https://www.amazon.com/dp/B07WQQ5KQ6/ref=as_sl_pc_tf_til?tag=juliusakula-20&linkCode=w00&linkId=3d54faceba12fe3c8dbfaa3dc9278635&creativeASIN=B07WQQ5KQ6) or [$739 Fat Shark HDO2(Dominator) FPV Goggles](https://www.amazon.com/dp/B083F815JV/ref=as_sl_pc_tf_til?tag=juliusakula-20&linkCode=w00&linkId=45a4522ca246b3d7c7c35bd8e5bcf680&creativeASIN=B083F815JV) it would be cool to have a pair of the less expensive goggles like the [$220 Fat Shark Scout]( https://www.amazon.com/Fat-Shark-Scout-FPV-Goggles/dp/B07V9TDG5G/ref=sr_1_2?tag=juliusakula-20) or [$130 FatShark Recon](https://www.amazon.com/Shark-Recon-Goggles-Drone-Racing/dp/B07T27C78F/ref=sr_1_1?tag=juliusakula-20) goggles to lend to a friend for a fly-along.
+The Scout and Recon are Fat Shark's budget options compared to their professional goggles.
+With FPV Goggles, you can connect two pairs to the same video feed when flying and have a spectator watch while you fly, so I plan on getting the cheaper goggles first and upgrading later and keeping my old ones.
+If I ever were to buy the [$699 DJI Digital FPV goggles](https://www.amazon.com/dp/B07WQQ5KQ6/ref=as_sl_pc_tf_til?tag=juliusakula-20&linkCode=w00&linkId=3d54faceba12fe3c8dbfaa3dc9278635&creativeASIN=B07WQQ5KQ6) or [$739 Fat Shark HDO2(Dominator) FPV Goggles](https://www.amazon.com/dp/B083F815JV/ref=as_sl_pc_tf_til?tag=juliusakula-20&linkCode=w00&linkId=45a4522ca246b3d7c7c35bd8e5bcf680&creativeASIN=B083F815JV) it would be cool to have a spare pair of goggles like the [$220 Fat Shark Scout]( https://www.amazon.com/Fat-Shark-Scout-FPV-Goggles/dp/B07V9TDG5G/ref=sr_1_2?tag=juliusakula-20) or [$130 FatShark Recon](https://www.amazon.com/Shark-Recon-Goggles-Drone-Racing/dp/B07T27C78F/ref=sr_1_1?tag=juliusakula-20) goggles to lend to a friend for a fly-along.

 ___